Modern Family logo

 Required Documentation

-A variety of documents are necessary to finalize an uncontested divorce, which may include financial disclosures, a settlement agreement, and in some states, specific forms addressing any changes regarding children.
+A variety of documents are necessary to finalize an uncontested divorce, which may include financial disclosures, a settlement agreement, and, in some states, specific forms addressing any changes regarding children.
 These documents help ensure that all matters are legally settled in a way that is acknowledged and enforceable by a court.

 Financial Considerations

-The cost of an uncontested divorce can vary significantly but is generally less expensive than a contested divorce.
+The cost of an uncontested divorce can vary significantly, but it is generally less expensive than a contested divorce.
 Legal fees, if applicable, and court costs depend on the state and the complexity of the divorce agreement.
 On average, legal fees for an uncontested divorce can range from $1,500 to $3,500, with additional court fees.

 Duration Of The Process